 ‘I’ve got the job, there is plenty of time to show my abilities, if I don’t like it I can always leave.’
 You may not get the chance or the choice if you don’t hit the ground running.

-Turn a first impression into a lasting impression.
+Turn the first impression into a lasting impression.
 Every time you meet someone new, it’s a ‘moment of truth’ – see them as your customer and exceed their expectations.
 Build credibility and trust by being proactive rather than reactive, rolling your sleeves up and getting involved.

-3. Culture shock
+3. Culture Shock

 I feel uncomfortable because I don’t know how things get done around here, it’s tough at the start when you feel unconsciously incompetent.’
 It’s common to put your foot in it accidentally when you are new to the company’s culture because you don’t know what you don’t know.